Inbound visits and spend: annual, UK

 Report highlights

-- VFR visits saw record visits in 2024 whilst spend declined YoY, holiday visits and spend were similar to the previous year, whilst business visits and spend were down vs 2019 but saw moderate growth vs 2023.
+- VFR visits saw record visits in 2024 whilst spend declined YoY, holiday visits grew YoY whilst spend was on par, and business visits were still quite down vs 2019 but saw moderate growth vs 2023 (with spend above both above 2019 and 2023).

-Please note, the Q3 and Q4 2024 data are badged as ‘official statistics in development’ and estimates are subject to future change as further improvements to the methods are introduced.
+Please note, 2024 data is badged as ‘official statistics in development’ and estimates are subject to future change as further improvements to the methods are introduced.
 See the ‘About the survey’ section at the bottom of this page for more detail on caveats to the data.

-See the provisional quarterly results for 2024 by nations and regions.
+See the annual results for 2024 by nations and regions.

 View the latest report

-Access the provisional estimates for Q3 and Q4 2024 in our summary report which covers the headlines and distribution by journey purpose, global regions and selected markets.
+Access the final estimates for 2024 in our summary report which covers the headlines and distribution by journey purpose, global regions and selected markets.

 Download the data in Excel and explore the detail in the pre-built pivot tables.